mpuening/learn-jakartaee/SECURITY.md

 @ApplicationScoped
 public class AppIdentityStore implements IdentityStore {

-	private CredentialValidator credentialValidator = new CredentialValidatorChain(
+	private CredentialValidator credentialValidator = new DelegatingCredentialValidator(
 			new TestCredentialValidator(),
 			new LDAPCredentialValidator());